sandviklee/sandviklee/README.md

 - 🌱 I’m currently learning object oriented programming in Java and the Manim library in Python.
 - 👯 I’m looking to collaborate on AI stuffs, hopefully with [Sigurd-Pettersen](https://github.com/Sigurd-Pettersen) in the future!
-- 📫 How to reach me: simonsle@ntnu.no
+- 📫 How to reach me: simonsle@stud.ntnu.no

 <br />